 - Wage & Investment (W&I)

 The Office of the Division Counsel, Wage and Investment, is responsible for providing legal advice and support on matters that involve taxpayers who generally have income reported only on Forms W-2 and 1099.
 The Division Counsel is located in Washington, DC and provides advice and support for the W&I Division Commissioner, his headquarters’ staff and the W&I Senior Leadership Team.
-The Division Counsel works closely with W&I in advancing the Division’s programs and initiatives, reviewing policies, formulating strategies, and furthering the Division’s goal of providing efficient and effective taxpayer service.
+The Division Counsel works closely with W&I in advancing the Division’s programs and initiatives, reviewing policies, formulating strategies, and furthering the Division’s goal of providing efficient and effective taxpayer service programs including the filing, correction, and payment of federal income taxes; fraud and identity theft detection during return processing; and assistance to taxpayers in person and over the phone.
 The Division Counsel coordinates the delivery of a myriad of legal services for W&I with other Chief Counsel functions, including the Associate Chief Counsel, General Legal Services; Associate Chief Counsel, Procedure & Administration; and Division Counsel, Small Business/Self Employed which has primary responsibility for providing legal services to the W&I field organization.